Softorage/HugoTheme-VibrantShadows/README.md

         borders: "rounded" # accepts value: rounded/square/pill/circle | choose the border radius of posts' images when they appear as thumbnails | optional | default: "rounded"
         position: "left" # accepts value: right/left/none | position of a post's image, when it appears as a thumbnail in a list (say) on landing page. regardless of "right" or "left", it looks the same on mobile-view. | optional | default: "left"
     infiniteScroll: false # accepts value: true/false | setting it to true allows for infinite scrolling on home page. requires value of paginate to be 1 or more set in config.yaml (default is 10) | optional | default: false
+    speedMode: "disable" # accepts value: enable/disable | enabling "Speed Mode" would make the website/blog extremely fast and lightweight, providing a snappy experience to website/blog visitors.
+"Speed Mode" utilises *PostCSS* via *Hugo's Asset Pipeline*. note that, "Speed Mode" works in *production environment* only. since many Hugo users do not have Hugo's extended version, this option is disabled by default. | default: disable
   mainSections: ["post"] # required, https://gohugo.io/functions/where/#mainsections
+  misc:
+    paginatePath: "posts"
   #customVerification:
     #myWOT: "ba8579f668r8w3g62503" # content for meta tag to verify your website on 'Web Of Trust'
 ```